Skip to Content

 What is Fertilizer Burn?

-In this case, water flows out of the plant by osmosis, towards the high concentrations of fertilizer compounds, leaving you with plant tissue that is dehydrated.
-Symptoms are described more below.
+In this case, water flows out of the plant by osmosis, towards the high concentrations of fertilizer compounds, leaving you with dehydrated plant tissue.

-Any type of fertilizer can harm your plants when there is too much of it, but you generally find fertilizer burn when you have excess nitrogen.
+Any type of fertilizer can harm your plants when there’s too much of it, but you generally find fertilizer burns when you have excess nitrogen.

 Signs of Fertilizer Burn on Plants